 We are thrilled to announce that D’Arros Island and St Joseph Atoll in Seychelles are officially protected!

 As the Save Our Seas Foundation (SOSF), we are excited to announce that waters surrounding D’Arros Island and St Joseph Atoll in Seychelles have been declared marine protection areas as part of the nations larger Marine Spatial Plan Initiative.
+D’Arros Island has been declared as it’s own Zone 1 (no extractive use), with St Joseph Atoll part of a larger Zone 2 (conditional use).

 The D’Arros Research Centre (SOSF-DRC) was established in 2004 and since taking over its management in 2012, our core priority has been attaining protection for the abundant marine life surrounding the islands.
 Achieving this goal has required many years of scientific research, restoration work and collaboration with the Government of Seychelles and we are overjoyed that this pocket of near-pristine habitat will be preserved for years to come.